Economy of the Ming dynasty

 In addition to internal trade, foreign trade also flourished during the Ming era, but it was heavily regulated by the government in the first two centuries.
 The conservative attitudes of the government towards foreign trade in the early 16th century did not affect its volume, but rather led to its militarization.
 Eventually, China opened up connections with Europe and America and lifted government prohibitions, becoming a central hub in the global trade network.
 However, there were still disparities in economic development among different regions of China.
 As trade routes and economic centers shifted, regions such as Sichuan, Shaanxi, and others lost their significance.
 The decline of the Silk Road also resulted in the decline of cities like Kaifeng, Luoyang, Chengdu, and Xi'an, which were no longer on the main trade routes.
 On the other hand, the southeastern coastal provinces and areas along the Yangtze River and Grand Canal experienced significant growth.
 New cities emerged along these waterways, including Tianjin, Jining, Hankou, Songjiang, and Shanghai.
 The most populous cities during the Ming dynasty were Beijing and Nanjing, as well as Suzhou, which served as the economic center of China.

 Towards the end of the Ming era, natural disasters and the onset of the Little Ice Age caused a significant decline in agricultural production, particularly in the economically weaker northern region of China.
-As a result, the regime was unable to guarantee the safety and well-being of its population, leading to a loss of legitimacy and ultimately, its collapse due to peasant uprisings.
+The regime was unable to guarantee the safety and well-being of its population, leading to a loss of legitimacy and ultimately, its collapse due to peasant uprisings.